Due to Covid-19 rehoming had been suspended and our homing procedures have had to be changed.

 We are now able to rehome again but with a difference and still with restrictions.

-Our new rehoming process involves certain methods and limitations whilst we are still working in 2 teams and in guidance with social distancing measures.
+Our new rehoming process involves certain methods and limitations whilst we are still working in accordance with current guidance with social distancing measures.
 Therefore at present we have to limit the dogs and cats we invite applications at any one time

 As dogs and cats become available for adoption you will find this at the bottom of their profile: "Applications now being taken for ........
 Please email the Rehoming team for an application form"